 - (1) Treatment of the contents - a.
-Each school is obliged to deal with the items listed in Chapter 2 onwards concerning all subjects, the Morality Period, foreign language activities and special activities, except in special cases otherwise indicated. - b.
+Each school is obliged to deal with the items listed in Chapter 2 onwards concerning all subjects, the Morality Period and special activities, except in special cases otherwise indicated. - b.
 When it is particularly necessary, each school may include additional contents not specified in Chapter 2 onwards.
-Furthermore, the matters specifying the scope and extent of the contents in the handling of the contents specified in Chapter 2 onwards specify the scope and extent of the contents for instructing all of the pupils, and in the cases where it is particularly necessary in the school, additional instruction can be given regardless of these items.
-However, in this case, care must be taken not to deviate from the objectives and contents of all subjects, the Morality Period, foreign language activities, and special activities described in Chapter 2 onwards, nor impose an excessive workload on pupils. - c.
-The order of the items listed in contents regarding all subjects, the Morality Period, Foreign Language Activities, and Special Activities, which appears from Chapter 2 onwards, does not reflect the order of instruction to be given unless otherwise specified, and each school should make proper adjustments to the treatment of these items. - d.
-The contents of subjects and foreign language activities whose contents cover two grades are the items to be taught over a period of two school years.
-Each school should give instruction throughout the course of two years in a planned
+Furthermore, the matters specifying the scope and extent of the contents in the handling of the contents specified in Chapter 2 onwards specify the scope and extentof the contents for instructing all of the students, and in the cases where it is particularly necessary in the school, additional instruction can be given regardless of these items.
+However, in this case, care must be taken not to deviate from the objectives and contents of all subjects, the Morality Period, and special activities described in Chapter 2 onwards, nor impose an excessive workload on students. - c.
+The order of the items listed in contents regarding all subjects, the Morality Period, and Special Activities, which appears from Chapter 2 onwards, does not reflect the order of instruction to be given unless otherwise specified, and each school should make proper adjustments to the treatment of these items. - d.
+Each school does not necessarily need to follow the grade-wise order of the objectives and contents for all subjects in such special cases as in classes composed of students from two or more grades, provided that the objectives of all subjects can be achieved. - e.
+Each school may give consideration to the circumstances of the students, school, and local community to establish all subjects specified in Chapter 2 and any subjects that are necessary in particular as elective subjects and get the students to take them, so that they can carry out diverse learning activities tailored to the characteristics of the students.
+In that case, they must aim to link the contents that should be instructed to all of the students while properly stipulating the teaching hours and contents of the elective subject to design the syllabus of the elective subject, and not impose an excessive workload on the students.
+Furthermore, each school should properly stipulate the names, objectives, and contents of the subjects that have been deemed necessary.

-- manner in two separate grades or in either grade, unless otherwise specified, in accordance with the circumstances of the pupils, school, and local community. - e.
-Each school does not necessarily need to follow the grade-wise order of the objectives and contents for all subjects and the Morality Period in such special cases as in classes composed of pupils from two or more grades, provided that the objectives of all subjects and the Morality Period can be achieved. - f.
+f.
 The contents of the moral education implemented throughout all educational activities with the Morality Period being the primary period in which it is administered shall be the contents specified in Chapter 3 Special Subject Morality II., and implementation of those contents shall take into account the cautions related to moral education specified in VI.